-(f) injury management, emphasising rehabilitation of workers particularly for return to work;
+(f) injury management, emphasising the rehabilitation of workers particularly for return to work;

 (g) procedures for assessment of injuries by appropriately qualified persons or by independent medical assessment tribunals;

-(h) rights of review of, and appeal against, decisions made by Workcover;
+(h) rights of review of, an appeal against, decisions made by Workcover;

 (i) establishment of WorkCover to provide insurance; and

 (j) establishment of the Workers’ Compensation Regulator to regulate the workers’ compensation scheme.